Hives and Angioedema (cont.)

 IN THIS ARTICLE

 What Are Symptoms and Signs of Hives and Angioedema?

 Hives is a rash of smooth, raised, pink or reddish bumps of different sizes, called wheals.
 Hives appear suddenly.
 The wheals look somewhat like mosquito bites.
 They may cover all or part of the body and are usually very itchy.

 Angioedema is related to hives but has a different appearance.
 Angioedema describes marked swelling, usually around the eyes and mouth.
 It may also involve the throat, tongue, hands, feet, and/or genitals.

 Other, more severe allergic reactions may occur with hives or angioedema.
 A reaction may start with hives or angioedema and then progress rapidly to more serious symptoms.
-The most serious reactions, which can be life-threatening emergencies, are called anaphylactic reactions.
-The symptoms of an anaphylactic reaction include the following:
+The most serious allergic reactions, which can be life-threatening emergencies, are called anaphylactic reactions.
+The symptoms and signs of an anaphylactic reaction include the following:

 YOU MAY ALSO LIKE

 Must Read Articles Related to Hives and Angioedema